In message-based systems, the messages are part of the contract, which defines how services communicate with each other.

 It's recommended to use a dedicated assembly for message definitions.
 By keeping messages in a separate assembly, the amount of information and dependencies shared between services is minimized.
 Message definitions can be divided between multiple assemblies, which can be useful in more complex systems, for example, to narrow down the number of contracts exposed to different services.

 It's also possible to share messages as C# source files without packaging them into an assembly.
 One advantage of this approach is that messages don't need to be compiled against specific NServiceBus versions, so assembly redirects are not necessary.
+This can be accomplished by using unobstrusive mode messages as well.

 When a message is extended with additional properties, it's necessary to carefully examine what will be the default values for those properties, especially if endpoints running in other versions don't recognize them.
 In particular, it's important to consider how clients might interpret the default value and provide appropriate guidelines for them.